 In the second stage, brown robots were added to the objects.
 The racial perception of the participants in the experiment expanded and stereotypes (white - black) disappeared.
 Team Leader Christoph Bartnek argues that this is really nothing more than a sign of racism.
 He suggests that this could be a serious problem in the future.

 Suddenly the time will come when the robots will become teachers, nannies, friends?
 Indeed, in this case, all the best places will be occupied by white robots.
 Bartnek is quite seriously campaigning for reducing the output of white robots.

 According to scientists, there are too many of them.
 Anthropomorphic, which were created in the likeness of Audrey Hepburn and Scarlett Johansson.
-Valkyrie, representing the US space agency, Atlas, a robot from Boston Dynamics.
-All of them are made of white material.
+Valkyrie of the US space agency, Atlas, a robot from Boston Dynamics.
+They are all made of white material.